are available 24/7 through your installation Family Advocacy Program.

-All advances and settlement vouchers are to be processed by the gaining Accounting Office.
-In addition, all settlements are to be filed within 10 work days of the completion of each portion (i.e., House hunting, En route, 1st 30 TQSE) of travel.
-Although you have 2 years in which to complete your move, vouchers are to be promptly submitted for liquidation of travel advances and timely reconciliation of funds.
-Any request for an extension to the 2 year limitation for real estate purposes, must be submitted in writing to the gaining personnel office, prior to the expiration of the 2 year period.
-Save every document (receipts, bill of sale, invoices, etc.) for every incurred expense in the move, for reimbursement and/or tax purposes.
+All advances and settlement vouchers are to be processed by the gaining accounting office.
+In addition, all settlements are to be filed within 10 work days of the completion of each portion (i.e., house hunting, in route, first-30 temporary quarters subsistence expenses) of travel.
+Although you have two years in which to complete your move, vouchers are to be promptly submitted for liquidation of travel advances and timely reconciliation of funds.
+Any request for an extension to the two-year limitation for real estate purposes must be submitted in writing to the gaining personnel office prior to the expiration of the two-year period.
+Save every document (receipts, bills of sale, invoices, etc.) for every incurred expense in the move, for reimbursement and/or tax purposes.
 Be sure to keep a copy of all submitted documentation and a copy of all settled vouchers for your records.

-The cost of living in Battle Creek and surrounding areas is "modest" according to the Battle Creek Unlimited website.
-Be sure to check out the cost of living comparison available on the Military OneSource Relocation Essentials website.
-This site allows you to enter your current city/state and the city/state where you are relocating.
+The cost of living in Battle Creek and surrounding areas is "modest,” according to the Battle Creek Unlimited website.
+Be sure to check out the cost-of-living comparison available on the Military OneSource Relocation Essentials website.
+This site allows you to enter your current city and state and the city and state where you are relocating.
 It will compare the cost of living between the two areas.

-The website link for Military OneSource-click on Plan My Move.
+Go to Military OneSource and click on Plan My Move.

-Air conditioners usually are turned on in June and run through August.
+Air conditioners usually are turned on in June and run through August/September.
 Consumer's Energy is the primary utility company for electricity.
-A deposit is required to set up an account with the electrical company, and can be budgeted as well.
+A deposit is required to set up an account with the electrical company and it can be budgeted as well.

 In town, the water, sewer and trash collection are all on one bill.
-Trash pick-up is on a separate bill from a company of your (and your neighborhood's) choice if you choose to live on the outside edges of town.
-The only source for the city water, sewer and trash collection (inside of city limits) is The City of Battle Creek.
+Trash pick-up is on a separate bill from a company of your (and your neighborhood's) choice if you choose to live outside of the city.
+The only source for the city water, sewer and trash collection (inside of city limits) is the city of Battle Creek.